Hu Xijin: Career

+In response to the 2024 pro-Palestinian protests on university campuses, Hu stated that the protests show that "Jewish political and business alliance's control over American public opinion has declined."
+In November 2025, Hu complained about increasing censorship in China.

+“Frisbee Hu” (胡叼盘), a nickname for Hu Xijin, arose from a joke that he retrieves whatever the government throws at him.
+The Guardian described Hu as "China’s troll king".

-Commentary surrounding 2019–20 Hong Kong protests
+Commentary on 2019–20 Hong Kong protests

 During the 2019–2020 Hong Kong protests, Hu urged for direct shooting towards the protesters.
 He also advocated that the police should be waived from any responsibilities even if the protesters were fatally shot.
 Hu warned that China would bar drafters of the Hong Kong Human Rights and Democracy Act, whose U.S. Senate sponsor is Florida Republican Marco Rubio, from entering mainland China as well as Hong Kong and Macau after U.S. President Trump signed it into law in November 2019.
 Hu compared the protesters to "ISIS-like terrorists", and accused the U.S. of instigating the protests.